Reefer Madness: The Racist Origins of Marijuana Prohibition

 Because the treaty meant that any country who choose not to comply with the American approach to marijuana would be ineligible for desperately-needed US development resources, it effectively criminalized cannabis around the world.
 These policies continues to destroy millions of lives, devastate countless communities and exacerbate racial inequities to this day.

-about the author: Natalie Papillion is the Founder and Executive Director of The Equity Organization, a national not-for-profit that’s working towards a just, effective and equitable approach to criminal justice and drug policy reform.
+About the author: Natalie Papillion is the Founder and Executive Director of The Equity Organization, a national not-for-profit that’s working towards a just, effective and equitable approach to criminal justice and drug policy reform.

 ¹ In fact, marijuana was a critically important part of our nation’s economy for hundreds of years.
 Colonial governments required settlers to cultivate cannabis for industrial use.
 Lawmakers like Thomas Jefferson and George Washington grew acres of the stuff on their personal properties.
 And while recreational use didn’t become widespread until the Roaring Twenties, pharmaceutical companies — including what would become Bristol-Myers Squibb — had been manufacturing and distributing cannabis-based medicines decades before the term ‘marijuana’ even entered the American lexicon.
 Inexpensive, safe and easily-accessible, these cannabis compounds were frequently prescribed by physicians to treat common ailments like migraines and nausea.

-American doctors started prescribing marijuana-based medicines to their patients, the plant was also being incorporated into the social and spiritual practices of Latin American and Caribbean communities.
+In the early 1800s, the time period in which American doctors started prescribing marijuana-based medicines to their patients, the plant was also being incorporated into the social and spiritual practices of Latin American and Caribbean communities.
 Cannabis had been introduced to the region hundreds of years earlier as a way for slave owners to try and control their subjugated populations.
 Over time, the descendants of these formerly enslaved populations reclaimed the substance as their own.

 Postscript: This June 17th, 2021, will be the 50th anniversary of President Nixon formally launching America's "War on Drugs", a tragic, unyielding effort that continues to devastate foreign and domestic communities (especially communities of color) into today.